Palazzo Alliata di Villafranca

-The Palazzo Alliata di Villafranca is former aristocratic mansion, now converted into a museum, located just off Via Vittorio Emanuele (ancient Via Cassaro) facing the Piazza Bologni which opens two blocks west of the Quattro Canti intersection, in the ancient quarter of the Albergaria of the city of Palermo, region of Sicily, Italy.
+The Palazzo Alliata di Villafranca is former aristocratic palace, now converted into a museum, located just off Via Vittorio Emanuele (ancient Via Cassaro) facing the Piazza Bologni which opens two blocks west of the Quattro Canti intersection, in the ancient quarter of the Albergaria of the city of Palermo, region of Sicily, Italy.

 History

 By 1567, this area was part of a large garden or orchard, known as Piano d'Aragona with a large house owned by Aloisio da Bologna, baron of Montefranco.
 Vannino Beccadelli had arrived from in Palermo at the beginning of the XIV century.
 The family was later called "di Bologna", and gave the name to the piazza in front of the palace.
 One prominent member of this family was Il Panormita, a poet of the Aragonese court on the island.
 Another member was the archbishop Simone di Bologna, who is linked to the enlargement of the Cathedral of Palermo, and erection of the Archbishop's Palace.
 However, the son of Aloisi did not have male heirs, and by 1640, the palace was sold to the Alliata di Villafranca family, wealthy bankers from Pisa that had arrived to Palermo around the 14th century, and by 1609 had acquired the title of prince of Paruta.

 The palace suffered damage during the 1751 earthquake, prompting a major reconstruction that joined the palace to adjacent houses.
 The work was commissioned from the architect Giovanni Battista Vaccarini, assisted by the Cascione and Ferrigno.
 The interior decoration included frescoes by Gaspare Serenario, Vaccarini's brother-in-law, who depicted large frescoes to the Glory of Prince Alliata and the Princess admires the Temple of Glory.
 The frescoes were lost after the bombardments of World War II.
 The fresco depicting San Dazio before the Virgin remains.
 During the revolution of 1820, the Palace was heavily damaged by the insurgents.
 The palace was owned and the main residence of the Alliata di Villafranca until the late 20th century.
 In the following century the palace was rebuilt to its current late 17th century appearance to designs by the architect Giovanni Battista Vaccarini.